FerretDB/FerretDB/website/blog/2023-02-21-ferretdb-compare-arrays.md

 No scalar values were selected, because array argument only selects arrays.
 The filter argument selected arrays that are less and nested arrays which contain an array that is less.

-So _contains_ condition is applied on documents containing less than the filter argument, but not the other way around.

 For selected `array-null` and `array-mixed`, each index was compared against the filter argument.
 Using BSON comparison order, the first index element of both arrays is less than the filter argument.